glorang/nwfermi/README.md

 # Add your local user to the input group

 To be able to read the input device your local user *must* be part of the *input* group.
-You should add the *gdm* user to this group as well.
+You should add the *gdm* user to this group as well if you want touch to work on the login screen.
-On Linux Mint 22 Xfce Edition, replace gdm for 'lightdm'.
-Everything else stays the same.
+On Linux Mint 22 Xfce Edition, replace `gdm` with `lightdm`.

 ```
-# usermod -a -G input gdm
+usermod -a -G input gdm
-# usermod -a -G input your_username
+usermod -a -G input your_username
 ```

 # Reboot